egedemirtas/java-ocp/README.md

    two = 4;       // DNC: second attempt to assign `two` }
 ```
-- All `static` initializers run when the class is first used in the order they are defined.
-The statements in them run and assign any `static` variables as needed.
-- `static` initializer blocks always execute before the instance initialization blocks because static blocks run at the time of class loading.
-However, the instance block runs at the time of instance creation.
 - ***Tip for better code practice***:
   - try to avoid instance initializers: use constructor
   - try to avoid `static` initializers: but if you need to do so (you may need to initialize a collection like `ArrayList`), put all the static initialization in the same block